 Figure 2 presents the tensile stress vs. strain curves for glass fiber reinforced polyurethane obtained from the tensile tests performed at different temperatures.
-It is observed a very small variation of the elasticity modulus, but the ultimate strength is strongly temperature-dependent (it tends to be higher for lower temperatures.
+A very small variation of the elasticity modulus is observed, but the ultimate strength is strongly temperature-dependent (it tends to be higher for lower temperatures.
 Table 1 presents the average values of the ultimate stress obtained for the four different temperatures.